Our commitment to privacy

 How you can access your information (Subject Access Request)

 You can request a copy of the information that we collect and maintain about you and your business by sending us an email to email@example.com

 If you request your information to be edited or removed from our systems we will do this free of charge.

 There are links on the NAEP website and from our social media channels to third party websites and social media channels which we have no control over.
 We accept no responsibility or liability for any third party practices on third party websites.
 Data transmission over the Internet is never totally secure and whilst NAEP tries to protect your personal information, we cannot warrant the security of any information you transmit to us and you do so at your own risk.

-NAEP are a data controller and data processor.
+NAEP is a data controller and data processor.
 We collect data as highlighted above and we process this data in accordance with the regular administration of membership services, quality certification and communication.

 All information held by us and within our systems is protected through: